Programming in Go

 If

-to the required length, and return an INVSTRLEN error.
-In this case,len_used
+len_allocis not large enough, setlen_usedto the required length, and return an INVSTRLEN error.
+In this case,len_usedwill be greater thanlen_allocuntil corrected by application code.If

-to zero, and return the error code returned by ydb_zwr2str_s() / ydb_zwr2str_st() e.g., INVZWRITECHAR.Otherwise, set the buffer referenced by
+strhas errors and is not in valid Zwrite Format, setlen_usedto zero, and return the error code returned by ydb_zwr2str_s() / ydb_zwr2str_st() e.g., INVZWRITECHAR.Otherwise, set the buffer referenced by

-to the unencoded string, setlen_used
+buf_addrto the unencoded string, setlen_usedto the length.

 Go BufferTArray Alloc()